lucruzz/RNA-seq/README.md

 - [Python (version >= 3.5)](https://www.python.org/)

-To use Parsl, you need Python 3.5 or above.
+To use Parsl, you need Python 3.5 or above (**3.8.2 is prefered**).
 You also need Python to use HTSeq, so you should load only one Python version.

 ## Workflow invocation